kilacoda/chanim/README.md

 ## A Quick Note
 There may be some faulty code and a lot of this may not be well made/documented.
 Feel free to file an issue if something doesn't work properly.

-Also, at the moment chanim won't work with the [community version of manim](https://github.com/ManimCommunity/manim) due to the changes in how the TeX templates are used and modified, which I haven't really figured out how to incorporate with chanim.
+~~Also, at the moment chanim won't work with the [community version of manim](https://github.com/ManimCommunity/manim) due to the changes in how the TeX templates are used and modified, which I haven't really figured out how to incorporate with chanim.
 It may become an addon at some point, but not anytime in the near future unfortunately.
-Thus consider using the 3b1b/manim version instead.
+Thus consider using the 3b1b/manim version instead.~~

+**Chanim is compatible with ManimCE now, but unforunately it is not backward compatible with the 3b1b version.** Also, it isn't an "addon" for the time being, so you'll still have to clone it and use it like earlier.